infraprints/terraform-aws-terraform-state-output/examples/syntax/README.md

-# Maps Usage
+# Advanced Syntax Usage

 Configuration in this directory creates a terraform output file (`outputs.tf`) in an S3 bucket.
-This example shows how to use maps with the module.
+This example shows splitting the array into multiple single declarations.

 ## Not Yet Supported